Samson (left) and Gert (right)Samson en Gert

 - The Cameo: Several Flemish and Dutch celebrities have had special guest appearances in the show.

 - Character Focus: The Minister's Assistant during the last two seasons.

 - Chuck Cunningham Syndrome: Several characters have been written out of the series over the years.
 Sometimes they are still mentioned, but always off screen like Octaaf's mother Jeannine after the actress (Ann Petersen) who played her died in 2003.

-- Cross Over: Done way back in 1990, with Bassie & Adriaan, two higly famous performers from the Netherlands (at the time and still now).
+- Cross Over: Done way back in 1990, with Bassie & Adriaan, two highly famous performers from the Netherlands (at the time and still now).

-- Demoted to Extra: Alberto during the last few seasons, luckily he was still in the main cast.
+- Demoted to Extra: Alberto during the last few seasons, luckily he was still part of the main cast.

 - Do Not Call Me Paul: Alberto does not like to be called by his real name, Albert.
 Ironically, he allows his mother to call him like this.